deut-erium/deut-erium.github.io/_posts/2021-04-08-challenges.md

 key: assignment000001
 ---

-Assignments are the way to get quick hands on tasks and challenges.
+Challenges are the way to get quick hands on tasks and challenges made by me.
 There will be plenty of hands-on experience through a guided set of static challenges.
 <!--more-->
 There will be a couple of jeopardy style tasks which you are supposed to do.
 On completing a task, you will recieve a flag which you can submit in the text box to verify the correctness of you solution.